 Unfortunately, Mud Hero does not issue any refunds or deferrals over to following years.

-What is the minimum age to participate and volunteer?
+What is the minimum age to participate?

 I don’t have proper ID?
 Will that be a problem?